Parental leave: highs and lows

 Mom, dad or both?

-By Nathalie Vallerand
+By Nathalie Vallerand and Julie Leduc

 About the QPIP

-“It was more complicated for my husband to take time off work,” says Tamaro, who took the entire parental leave.
-“I was also planning to breastfeed for a long time.”
-As it happens, studies show that breastfeeding is one of the main reasons why women take the bulk of parental leave.
+Although the number of fathers taking parental leave is on the rise, mothers continue to take the majority of leave.
+“It was more complicated for my husband to take time off work,” says Tamaro, who took the full parental leave allocation.
+“What’s more, I was committed to breastfeeding for a long time.”
+In fact, studies show that breastfeeding is one of the main reasons why women take the bulk of parental leave.

 Another reason is the widespread belief that raising children is primarily a woman’s responsibility.
-Even though men are becoming increasingly involved, many studies and experts report that women are still seen as the “main parent.”
+Even though men are becoming increasingly involved, many studies and experts report that women are still viewed as the “main parent.”
 As a result, parental leave tends to be seen as an extension of maternity leave.

 “Childcare is such a huge part of a woman’s identity that I questioned whether I was a bad mother because my partner took the entire parental leave for both of our kids,” Harvey explains.
 “At the same time, I didn’t want to stop working for a full year.”